-27-28 July I Mon. - Tues.
-Friday New Student Orientation for First-Time Freshmen, 8:30 a.m.
-Friday Friday I Last Day to Complete Registration and Pay Tuition and Fees Friday Last Day to Add a Class and/or Drop a Class with No Grade 1 Monday HOLIDAY - Independence Day Observance, (JSU Offices Closed/No Classes) 5 Tuesday Classes resume, 7:00 a.m.
-7 Thursday Class Schedules Purged for Non-payment of Tuition and Fees 7 - 8 Thurs. - Fri.
+27 Monday Classes Begin, 7:00 a.m.
+(Late Registration Fee of \$100.00 Begins) 27-28 Mon. - Tues.
 New Student Orientation for First-Time Freshmen, 8:30 a.m.
-7 Thursday Last Day to submit Report of Defense Results Form in Graduate Division 3 Friday Last Day to submit Graduation Clearance Application 11-12 Mon. - Tues.
+27 20 New Student Offentation for First Time Freshinen, 0.50 u.m.
+July 1 Friday Last Day to Complete Registration and Pay Tuition and Fees 1 Friday Last Day to Add a Class and/or Drop a Class with No Grade 4 Monday HOLIDAY - Independence Day Observance, (JSU Offices Closed/No Classes) 5 Tuesday Classes resume, 7:00 a.m.
+5 7 Thursday Class Schedules Purged for Non-payment of Tuition and Fees 7 - 8 Thurs. - Fri.
 New Student Orientation for First-Time Freshmen, 8:30 a.m.
+7 Thursday Last Day to submit Report of Defense Results Form in Graduate Division 8 Friday Last Day to submit Graduation Clearance Application 11-12 Mon. - Tues.
+New Student Orientation for First-Time Freshmen, 8:30 a.m.
 12 Tuesday Undergraduate English Proficiency Examination (UEPE) 13 Wednesday New Student Orientation for Transfer Students, 8:30 a.m.
 14-15 Thurs. - Fri.
-New Student Orientation for First-Time Freshmen, 8:30 a. m.
+New Student Orientation for First-Time Freshmen, 8:30 a.m.
 15 Friday Last Day to Drop a Class with a "W" Grade 18-19 Mon. - Tues.
 New Student Orientation for First-Time Freshmen, 8:30 a.m.

-21 Thursday Last Day to Withdraw from the University

-27-28 Wed. - Thurs.
-Final Examinations

-28 Thursday Second Summer Session Ends

-29 Friday Residence Halls Close, 9:00 a.m.

-30 Saturday Conferring of Degrees Summer 2022

-August

-1 Monday Grade Reports Due in Registrar and Records, 5:00 p.m.
+21 Thursday Last Day to With Anory from the University 27-28 Thursday Wed. - Thurs.
+Last Day to Withdraw from the University Final Examinations 27-28 Thursday Second Summer Session Ends 28 29 Friday Residence Halls Close, 9:00 a.m. • 30 Saturday Conferring of Degrees Summer 2022 August 1 Monday Grade Reports Due in Registrar and Records, 5:00 p.m.
+1 withday Grade Reports Due in Registrar and Records, 5.00 p.m.

-^{} Enrollment Management includes Undergraduate Admissions and Recruitment, Office of the Registrar and Records, Financial Aid Office, C2C, and the Bursar Office.
+\ Enrollment Management includes Undergraduate Admissions and Recruitment, Office of the Registrar and Records, Financial Aid Office, C2C, and the Bursar Office.